ekaterinakoulak/Neuro-Graphics/README.md

 # Rinberg Lab Graphics

-Hello, below is a list of graphics that I have made for the lab with links to their Adobe files for any modifications that need to be conducted.
+Below is a list of graphics that I have made for the lab with links to their Adobe files for any modifications that need to be conducted.

 #### Grants